UT-Austin-RPL/amago/docs/tutorial/create_experiment.rst

 |

-4. Start the :py:class:`~amago.experiment.Experiment` and Start Training
+4. Create the :py:class:`~amago.experiment.Experiment` and Start Training
 --------------------------------------------------------------------------

 Launch training with: